maddevsio/maddevs/README.md

 ## Deploy to the production server

-1. In file `server/sendpulse/controllers.js`, on lines 47 and 64, replace email from current, to `req.body.variables.emailTo`
+1. In the file server/sendpulse/controllers.js, set new value for key `email` on line 38.
+New value: `req.body.variables.emailTo`

 2. Create pull request from new-develop to master.
 If all checks passed successfully, you can merge new-develop to master

-3. After deploy, set old test email for staging in file `server/sendpulse/controllers.js`
+3. After deploy, set old test email for staging in file server/sendpulse/controllers.js

 ## Instructions for working with video files